ANR-MaTOS/Resources/README.md

 ## 2. Parallel corpus of EN-FR abstracts in the NLP domain

+This corpus contains approximately 2,000 abstracts of PhD Theses and journal abstracts in the NLP domain in French associated with their English translation (or vice-versa).
+These texts have been downloaded from public sources, manually curated, and aligned at the sentence level.
+It is redistributed under the terms of the [CC-BY Licence](https://creativecommons.org/licenses/by/4.0/).

-This data is described in the following paper, published at the TALN conference 2024:
+This data has been used in the following paper, published at the 2024 edition of the TALN conference:

 Ziqian Peng, Rachel Bawden, and François Yvon.
 2024. À propos des difficultés de traduire automatiquement de longs documents.
 In Actes de la 31ème Conférence sur le Traitement Automatique des Langues Naturelles, volume 1 : articles longs et prises de position, pages 2–21, Toulouse, France.
 ATALA and AFPC.

-Please cite the following:
+If you would like to use this data, please use the following citation:

 ```
 @inproceedings{peng-etal-2024-propos,